-In addition to the training requirements in section 19a-79-9a(b)(1)(A) and (B) of the Regulations of Connecticut State Agencies, before a director, head teacher, program staff or group child care home provider may administer rectal medications, he or she shall have successfully completed a training program on the administration of rectal medications.
-The trainer, who shall be a pharmacist, physician, physician assistant, advanced practice registered nurse or registered nurse, shall assure that the director, head teacher, program staff or group child care home provider understands the indications, side effects, handling and the methods of administration for rectal medication.
+In addition to the training requirements set forth in subparagraphs (A) and (B) of this subdivision, before a director, head teacher, program staff or group child care home provider may administer rectal medications, he or she shall have successfully completed a training program on the administration of rectal medications.
+The trainer, who shall be a pharmacist, physician, physician assistant, advanced practice registered nurse or registered nurse, shall ensure that the director, head teacher, program staff or group child care home provider understands the indications, side effects, handling and the methods of administration for rectal medication.
 After completing such training, the director, head teacher, program staff or group child care home provider shall have his or her skills and competency in the administration of rectal medications reviewed and validated by a pharmacist, physician, physician assistant, advanced practice registered nurse or registered nurse every three years.
-The facility shall have staff trained in the administration of rectal medication on site during all hours when a child with a prescription for rectal medication is on-site.
+The facility shall have program staff trained in the administration of rectal medication is on-site.